Cornish game hens are a quick and easy meal that will make any dinner time seem like a special occasion.

 Most birds do not come with giblets, but there’s been a time or two you’ll find a small giblet pack stuffed into the cavity as you would a turkey, so be sure to check.

 Using your finger, gently pull the skin away from the breast being careful not to tear it.
-Put a tablespoon of butter between the skin and the meat of each bird, placing half a teaspoon on each breast side.
+Put half a tablespoon of the butter mixture between the skin and the meat of each bird, on each breast side.

 Once the smoker is up to temperature, arrange the hens on the grates and smoke for roughly one hour, or until the internal temperature reaches 160°F.